Akuli/python-tutorial/variables.md

 | `a < b`   | a is less than b                  | `1 < 2`               |
 | `a <= b`  | a is less than or equal to b      | `1 <= 2`, `1 <= 1`    |

 We can also combine multiple comparisons.
-These are not always correct, because a and b don't need to be Booleans.
-We'll learn more about that later.

 | Usage     | Description                               | True example                      |
 |-----------|-------------------------------------------|-----------------------------------|
 | `a and b` | a is True and b is True                   | `1 == 1 and 2 == 2`               |
 | `a or b`  | a is True, b is True or they're both True | `False or 1 == 1`, `True or True` |

+This table assumes that a and b are Booleans.

 Another way to combine operations is chaining.
 For example, `a < b < c` does the same thing as `a < b and b < c`.

 `not` can be used for negations.
-If `value` is true, `not value` is False, and if `value` is false, `not value` is True.
+If `value` is True, `not value` is False, and if `value` is False, `not value` is True.

 There's also `is`, but don't use it instead of `==` unless you know what you are doing.
 We'll learn more about it later.